-When the ribs are broken what sensations.
-Changes in the area of damage to the rib
+What does it feel like when ribs are broken?
+Changes in the area of the rib injury

-To begin with, a rib fracture is very painful and dangerous injury.
-Broken ribs can damage the internal organs located in the chest - for example, pierce the lung or squeeze the diaphragm, and this in turn leads to blood loss and impaired respiratory activity of the body.
+Let's start with the fact that a rib fracture is very painful and dangerous injury.
+Broken ribs can damage internal organs located in the chest - for example, puncture a lung or compress the diaphragm, and this in turn leads to blood loss and disruption of the body's respiratory activity.
 This outcome suggests that untimely assistance and diagnosis can lead to death.

-Fracture can occur even with slight pressure. chest(when providing first aid to victims, making artificial massage hearts, often break 1-2 ribs); awkward fall or hit (even with a regular basketball).
+A fracture can occur even with slight compression chest(when providing first aid to victims, doing artificial massage hearts, often break 1-2 ribs); an awkward fall or hit (even with an ordinary basketball).

-What are the symptoms of a broken rib?
-One of the signs is soreness in the place where the blow itself fell.
-It gets worse when a person coughs or takes a deep breath and exhales.
-A certain stiffness of postures is manifested, forcing a person to take an unusual position - reclining, half-sitting (it is difficult to stand, because broken ribs are displaced and cause sharp pain when breathing).
+What symptoms indicate a rib fracture?
+One of the signs is pain in the place where the blow itself fell.
+It gets worse when a person coughs or breathes in and out deeply.
+A certain stiffness of postures appears, forcing a person to take an unusual position - half-lying, half-sitting (it’s difficult to stand, since broken ribs are displaced and cause sharp pain when breathing).

-Usually, during a fracture, the fragments of the ribs do not move, but if such a case takes place, it is very dangerous.
+Usually, during a fracture, the rib fragments do not move, but if such a case occurs, it is very dangerous.
 Sharp bones can pierce porous lung tissue or the pleural cavity.

-If, nevertheless, broken ribs hurt internal tissues chest, a so-called pneumothorax occurs - in a person, breathing becomes frequent, shallow, shortness of breath begins, and the skin and lips become blue due to a lack of oxygen in the blood.
-An aggravating factor may be internal bleeding- when the blood vessels are affected by fragments of the ribs.
-In this case, an increase in weakness, dizziness, and arterial pressure decreases.
+If, nevertheless, the broken ribs touched inner fabrics chest, a so-called pneumothorax occurs - a person’s breathing becomes rapid, shallow, shortness of breath begins, and the skin and lips acquire a blue tint due to a lack of oxygen in the blood.
+An aggravating factor may be internal bleeding- when blood vessels are touched by rib fragments.
+In this case, to the above symptoms are added an increase in weakness, dizziness, and blood pressure decreases.

 First aid for a broken rib